textadventures/quest/docs/text_processor.md

      msg ("You can {command:go to shop:go into the shop}. {if player.coins>10:You have {player.coins} coins, which is more than enough.}")

+Note that the text processor does not support the use of "this" (if that means nothing to you, then you do not need to worry about it).

 Supported processor commands are:

 Text adventure mode and Gamebook mode